escowles/recipes/_posts/1969-12-31-pork-and-beans-2.md

 	<li>Sear pork in frying pan and add to beans.</li>
 	<li>Add remaining ingredients and simmer until meat and beans are tender, approx. 1 hour.</li>
 </ol>

+---

+2020-10-11 23:11:23: Note: you can't just put this in the crockpot for 8 hours on low — that resulted in very firm beans and tough meat.
+Simmering for 1 hour got it done.